AT-19 Rainier Squadron

 What happened to the Stinson AT-19’s when the war ended?
 Of the 478 AT-19s delivered to the Royal Navy Fleet Air Arm (249 from first contract and 229 from the second contract), 47 were lost at sea, 79 were lost in accidents and 352 were left in inventory at the end of the war.
 Subsequently, all 352 AT-19s were returned to the United States and placed for civilian sale at Chambers Field, NAS Norfolk, Virginia.

 Royal Navy 605 has been a Commemorative Air Force asset since 1985.
 She was assigned to the Carolinas Wing of the CAF where she was lovingly maintained for 30 years.
-She has recently been taken over by the Coyote Squadron of the Commemorative Air Force which is located in Corsicana, TX FB605 has a new home in Washington with the Rainier Squadron.
+After spending some time with the Coyote Squadron of the Commemorative Air Force which is located in Corsicana, TX FB605 has a new home in Washington with the Rainier Squadron.